Théodelinde Bourcin-Dubouché: Foundress

 In November 1855, a fire broke out in the chapel of the convent.
 Dubouché attempted to save the Blessed Sacrament from the tabernacle on the altar.
 She was badly burned in this attempt, which resulted in lifelong pain and depression.
 Nevertheless, she and the four remaining members of the original community made their perpetual profession of vows on 10 February 1859.

 Worn out by her injuries and efforts, Dubouché died on 30 August 1863.
 By the end of her life, she had founded daughter communities of her foundation in two other cities of France.
 Six months later, her remains were transferred to the crypt of the convent.

 Veneration

 About 1870, a cause was opened by the Archdiocese of Paris to seek Dubouché's canonization.
-After decades of a study of her life, the case was sent to the Holy See, which accepted the case.
-Pope Pius X issued a recognition of her being a person of heroic virtue on 19 March 1913, whereby she was accorded the title of "Venerable".
+Her spiritual writings were approved by theologians on 18 March 1909, and on 18 March 1913 her cause was formally opened in Rome, granting her the title of Servant of God.
+She was later given the title of Venerable.

 Legacy

 By 2019, the congregation Dubouché had founded consisted of twenty Religious Sisters, located in three communities: the original motherhouse in Paris and two monastic communities in Ireland.
-Of them, the four candidates to the congregation were dismissed in September that year as it had been determined that it was deemed no longer viable as an religious community.
+Of them, the four candidates to the congregation were dismissed in September that year as it had been determined that it was deemed no longer viable as a religious community.
 The chapel of the motherhouse was closed that same month for renovations.
 As of March 2020, an announcement was made that it would remain closed indefinitely while the future of the congregation is determined.